cmburn/euler/README.md

 that do not support these dependencies are not expected to be supported.

 Only PC and Switch are targets at the moment.

+A minimum of three threads is required.
+One for SDL, one for Vulkan, and one for the mRuby interpreter.

+The engine should be fully thread-safe, anything else is a bug.